Advanced Manufacturing Research

 Advanced manufacturing research includes the investigation of new production methods for advanced products, studying process parameters of new processes, and understanding the interaction of processes in advanced manufacturing systems.
 Current IMSE efforts in this area include rapid manufacturing systems, advanced metrology and inspection, control and automation systems, and industrial energy efficiency.

-We investigate new methods for measuring and monitoring manufacturing systems.
-Examples include advanced imaging systems for efficiency studies and temperature profile monitoring for heat treatment of metal castings.
-In addition, we have developed an inspection mapping software package that can track defects in manufactured parts using a 3D CAD model.
+We are researching advanced imaging systems for efficiency studies and monitoring temperature profiles for heat treatment of metal castings.
+Our researchers have developed cutting-edge tools that have improved real industry processes, like an inspection mapping software package that can efficiently track defects in manufactured parts using a 3D CAD model.

-In the Rapid Manufacturing and Prototyping Laboratory (RMPL), we are developing new methods for rapid prototyping and more importantly, rapid manufacturing.
-Rapid manufacturing is an integrated system including automatic generation of process plans and an automated fabrication process.
+In the Rapid Manufacturing and Prototyping Lab, we are developing new methods for rapid prototyping and more importantly, rapid manufacturing, which is an integrated system including automatic generation of process plans and an automated fabrication process.
 The end result is a functional custom component (not just a model) without the pre-process engineering time and skill normally required in manufacturing.

 In the Flexible Electronics and Additive Printing Laboratory (FEAP) laboratory, we focus on micro/nano scale manufacturing process control and optimization.
 The main techniques are electrohydrodynamic inkjet printing and excimer laser ablation.
 The ultimate goal is to develop a hybrid manufacturing system for micro/nano scale rapid prototyping of electronic components.